 7. Super Mario Kart (SNES)

-The mainline games that followed may have refined the formula to the Nth degree, but despite feeling barebones by comparison, controls, track design, and item balance are still nigh-on perfect in this first outing, and getting behind the wheel still feels good.
-Super Mario Kart is fun distilled, and its narrow focus can actually end up being a benefit – especially if you're looking for the ideal pick-up-and-play multiplayer challenge.
+The mainline games that followed may have refined the formula to the Nth degree, but despite feeling bare-bones by comparison, controls, track design, and item balance are still nigh-on perfect in this first outing.
+Super Mario Kart is fun distilled, and the original's narrow focus can end up being a benefit – especially if you're looking for the ideal pick-up-and-play multiplayer challenge.

 6. Mario Kart 7 (3DS)